HKBUSeanTYH/ATMSS/README.md

 Optional: From link above, download JavaFX.

 Referring to link above, import the modules and library for JavaFX.
-Detailed instructions can be found under JavaFX and IntelliJ
+Detailed instructions can be found under JavaFX and IntelliJ.
+It would be good for you to reimport the modules and library, since this the path will vary between users.

 click Build (next to Refactor and Run) and Build Project (Ctrl+F9).
 After that, Run ATMSSEmulatorStarter.java.
 After all the GUIs pop up, you can insert a